cnjon/react-native-pdf-view/README.md

 # react-native-pdf-view
 React Native PDF View (cross-platform support)

-### Breaking change
+### Breaking changes

+* React native 0.40 moved iOS headers, thus all iOS react import statements has been changed.
+Use version 0.4.* for react native >=0.40.
+For earlier version see below breaking change.

-React native 0.19 changed the ReactProps class which led to problems with updating native view properties (see https://github.com/facebook/react-native/issues/5649).
+* React native 0.19 changed the ReactProps class which led to problems with updating native view properties (see https://github.com/facebook/react-native/issues/5649).
 These errors are corrected in react-native-pdf-view version 0.2.0.
 Use version 0.2.* for react native >=0.19 and for earlier react native versions use version 0.1.3.

 ### Installation
 ```bash